The Park, Cornwall

 It’s not just the yurts and lodges that have been thoughtfully designed at The Park, the grounds have been carefully landscaped with private gardens and handy little sunspots for those times when you fancy curling up with a book.

-The outdoor pool bar and decking area makes a popular spot to grab a seat and lie back while the sun warms your skin, and the conservation area’s walkways beckon when you fancy stretching your legs.
+The pool and decking area makes a popular spot to grab a seat and lie back while the sun warms your skin, and the conservation area’s walkways beckon when you fancy stretching your legs.
 In fact, the conservation area’s fast becoming home to some of the local wildlife, so look out for rabbits, foxes and badgers that can sometimes be seen going about their business!
 There’s a little surprise for the kids too, in the form of a traditional yurt complete with toys and soft play equipment to keep them happy no matter what the weather decides to do.

 For the kids